Henrietta Marie Colden

-Henrietta Marie Bethune Colden (born 1745), was a salon holder from Isle of Man.
+Henrietta Marie Bethune Colden (1745–1800) was a Scottish salon holder from Isle of Man.

 Early life

-Henrietta Marie Bethune was born in Scotland in 1745 and lived in the Isle of Man before her husband brought her to America.
+Henrietta Marie Bethune was born in Scotland in 1745 and lived in the Isle of Man before she and her husband emigrated to America.

 Personal life

 She married Richard Nicholls Colden (1845–1777) in the Isle of Man while he was with his regiment there.
 Colden served for the 42nd Royal Highlanders and died in 1777.
 Richard was the eldest son of Elizabeth (née Nicholls) Colden and Alexander Colden, a politician, and a grandson of Cadwallader Colden, a colonial governor of the Province of New York.
 Together, they were the parents of two sons before his death: